ablce9/GoApp/INSTRUCTIONS.md

 This structure is not mandatory to succeed the assignment, you are free to change it if you feel more comfortable.
 But you must keep same features and explain the reason of your decision for any major change.

+## Docker

+The project will also a `Dockerfile` to be build and deployable.

 ## What you have to do

 For the API to work and for the tests to pass, you need to: